mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 Unfortunately, the first article sample didn't go so well.

-Paint was chipping on two out of the four samples, and the rubber feet had fallen off three them.
+Paint was chipping on two out of the four samples, and the rubber feet had fallen off three of them.
 The cabling was disconnected on one of the devices, which prevented it from capturing audio.
 When I held the device sideways, the fan started scraping the case.

 {{<gallery caption="The first article samples had issues with paint chipping and rubber feet detaching in transit.">}}
 {{<img src="chipping-paint.webp" max-width="400px" alt="Photo of paint chipping on TinyPilot logo on case">}}